Chengyuli33/imdb-openflights-database-project/README.md

 # IMDB & OpenFlights SQL Database Project

-This project focuses on querying the IMDB dataset and designing a normalized PostgreSQL database for OpenFlights flight data.
+This project focuses on querying the IMDB dataset and designing a PostgreSQL database for OpenFlights flight data.
 For a detailed breakdown of SQL query logic and visual demo, see the 👉 [`project report`](./project_report.md).

 It involves:
 - Querying a PostgreSQL-hosted IMDB dataset using advanced SQL (joins, subqueries, aggregations, CTEs).